csound/csound/Daisy/DaisyCsoundExamples/README.md

 ## Instructions

-1. Place this folder inside your `DaisyExamples` directory (assuming you've already cloned the [DaisyExamples GitHub repository](https://github.com/electro-smith/DaisyExamples)).
+1. Place this folder inside your `DaisyExamples` directory (assuming you've already downloaded and installed the Daisy tools from Electrosmith)
-2. Open a terminal and navigate (`cd`) to one of the example folders.
 3. Open the included `Makefile` and update the following variables to match your system’s Csound installation:
    - `CSOUND_INCLUDE_DIR`
    - `CSOUND_LIB_DIR`